 Volkswagen Beetle Interior

-- "The interior has grown up, too.
-The cockpit is clean and well laid out, and available accessory gauges mounted at the top of the dashboard hint at the car's newfound sportiness." -- Left Lane News
+- "The cockpit is clean and well laid out, and available accessory gauges mounted at the top of the dashboard hint at the car's newfound sportiness." -- Left Lane News

 - "Adults enjoy ample space on comfortably supportive seats.
 The driving position is easily tailored with the standard tilt/telescopic steering wheel and seat height and lumbar adjustments, plus long seat tracks." -- Consumer Guide (2013)